SIDN/NTPinfo/README.md

       for any "^M"
       at the end of lines.
 You can remove them by running this command: `dos2unix .env`.
 This should solve the problem.
-    - If you are using Linux or WSL and you received `/bin/bash^M: bad interpreter: No such file or directory` then it may mean that your script has Windows-style line endings (CRLF, \r\n) instead of Unix-style (LF, \n)
+    - If you are using Linux or WSL and you received `/bin/bash^M: bad interpreter: No such file or directory` then it may mean that your script has Windows-style line endings (CRLF, \r\n) instead of Unix-style (LF, \n).
+Another solution to change from CRLF to LF is to open the file in VS Code and to change them to LF.
     - If downloading the Geolite databases fails, consider that downloading them has a daily limit per account.
 (This limit is only for geolite databases)

    **Notes**:
-    - Be sure to schedule running this file once every day, if you want up-to-date information.
+    - Be sure to schedule running this file once every day or to manually update them, if you want up-to-date information.

 ---